Collaboration to move us closer to personalised healthcare for children

 Research will be undertaken to the highest standards of information governance and data security in accordance with NHS principles, the UK Government Code of Practice and data protection legislation.
 GOSH patient data is stored securely within the Trust’s Digital Research Environment, a research platform hosted on Microsoft Azure Cloud, which will facilitate safe, efficient data processing and enable immediate commencement of research.

-Learn more about this collaboration on the Roche website
+Learn more about this collaboration with Roche.

 Why has GOSH entered this collaborative agreement?